frankie-2nfro-com/Data-Collection-Pipeline/README.md

 I will use BeautifulSoap and Regular Expression to parse inforamtion from the website.

 ### Process
 I will divide the whole process into two steps.
-Firstly I will extract all page source file from my target website to local storage.
+Firstly I will extract all page source files from my target website to local storage.
 After making sure all need webpages are downloaded, I will start the transform process to get needed information from the cached htmls.

 ## Milestone 3 - Retrieve data from details page